Foreign Language Policy

 - It is mandatory to fill in a placement test for all non-beginner level courses unless the applicant took a course with us in the same language, one level lower in the previous term.

-- In order to attend our courses, visitors have to provide us with a passport or ID card scan and a Consent Form in which they give consent to us to handle their personal data in order for a CEU Guest Card to be issued for them.
+- In order to attend our courses, visitors have to provide us with all relevant data required on the Enrollment Form for Visitors, as well as a statement about us handling their data.
+With the help of this data a CEU Guest Card will be issued for them.

 Language course fees

-- The course fee must be paid either in cash at the CEU Cash Desk or via the CEU Online Payment System by the end of the registration period.
-When paying in cash, participants are asked to present an Infosys printout of their courses, containing the foreign language course they wish to pay for, or the Enrolment Form stamped by CAW.
+The course fee must be paid either in cash at the CEU Cash Desk or via the CEU Online Payment System by the end of the registration period in HUF.
+When paying in cash, participants are asked to present a SITS printout of their courses, containing the foreign language course they wish to pay for or the Enrollment Form stamped by CAW.
 When paying online, participants are asked to indicate their course title, level and group number in the comment section.

 Running and cancelling language courses